DataCurationNetwork/curation-curriculum/Specialized Data Types/Simulations/Simulations_Lesson_Plan.md

 Learning Objectives:
 1. Participants will gain a basic understanding of simulation data and simulation-based research for curation purposes
-	a: key characteristics/unique elements of simulation data
+	- key characteristics/unique elements of simulation data
-	b: intro to simulation data models
+	- intro to simulation data models
-	c: examples of uses for simulation data
+	- examples of uses for simulation data
-	d: pointing to other DCN primers
+	- pointing to other DCN primers
-	e: overview of jargon/glossary
+	- overview of jargon/glossary

 2. Participants will understand how to develop discussions with researchers regarding their simulation data.
-Through guided interactions with each other, participants will develop dataset specific approaches to establishing key questions necessary for interacting with researchers and curating simulation data.</p>
+Through guided interactions with each other, participants will develop dataset specific approaches to establishing key questions necessary for interacting with researchers and curating simulation data.
-<p>a: key questions from CURATED perspective (e.g. how to document)</p>
+	-key questions from CURATED perspective (e.g. how to document)</p>
-<p>b: common challenges related to simulation data</p>
+	-common challenges related to simulation data</p>
-<p>c: helpful materials for CURATED activities (e.g. NCAR rubric)</p>
+	-helpful materials for CURATED activities (e.g. NCAR rubric)</p>
-<p>d: what to preserve</p>
+	-what to preserve</p>
-<p>e: ethical considerations</p>
+	-ethical considerations</p>
-<p>f: accessibility considerations</p>
+	-accessibility considerations</p>
-<p>g: equity considerations</p>
+	-equity considerations</p>
-<p>III: Participants will work with example datasets to gain a better
-understanding of common tools, methods and practices used to produce and curate simulation data</p>
+3. Participants will work with example datasets to gain a better understanding of common tools, methods and practices used to produce and curate simulation data</p>
 <p>a: methods</p>